 Some examples are the sagra of the chickpeas and fava beans in Ollastra in January, sagra of the zippola fried pastry in Narbolia in February, in occasion of the Carnival.
 Or even the sagra of the citrus fruits in Zerfaliu, still in February.

 There are also traditional fairs organised in many villages where locals open their houses, or businesses their doors to outsiders to introduce the local products, old traditions and ancient flavours.
-Some of these are Prentzas Apertas open oil mills) in Seneghe usually in or Cortes Apertas in Mamoiada in November, where you can sample local dishes, visit local landmarks and see temporary exhibitions.
+Some of these are Prentzas Apertas open oil mills) in Seneghe, one of Sardinia’s prettiest villages, usually in December, or Cortes Apertas in Mamoiada in November, where you can sample local dishes, visit local landmarks and see temporary exhibitions.

 11. Visit fairies’ houses and giants’ tombs

 You find them scattered all around Sardinia, but some of the best ones I’ve visited are around Mamoiada, Barbagia region.
 Fairies’ houses (domus de janas) and giants’ tombs (tombe dei giganti) are funerary mausoleums dating back some 6-7000 years ago.

 These stone buildings are now important archaeological sites that reveal much of Sardinia’s ancient nuragic civilisation.
 Whether you are a history buff or a curious traveller, this is one of the top Sardinia sights you can’t miss.